Exiv2/exiv2/tests/README-TESTS.md

 abort_exit value: 1
 ```

-The `ENV` section is _similarly to the paths section_, special insofar as the
+The `ENV` section is similar to the paths section insofar as the
 variables are extracted from the environment with the given name.
 E.g. the
-variable `file_extension` would be set to the value of the environment variable
+variable file\_extension would be set to the value of the environment variable
-`FILE_EXT`.
+FILE\_EXT.
 If the environment variable is not defined, then the test suite will
-look in the `ENV fallback` section for a fallback.
+look in the **[ENV fallback]** section.
 E.g. in the above example
-`variable_prefix` has the fallback or default value of `../build` which will be
+variable\_prefix has the fallback or default value of `../build` which will be
 used if the environment variable `PREFIX` is not set.
 If no fallback is provided
-then an empty string is used instead, which would happen to `file_extension` if
+then an empty string is used instead, which would happen to file\_extension if
-`FILE_EXT` would be unset.
+FILE\_EXT is not defined.

 This can be combined with the extended interpolation of python's ConfigParser,
 which allows to include variables from arbitrary sections into other variables
 using the ${sect:var\_name} syntax.
 This would be expanded to the value of
 var\_name from the section sect.
 The above example only utilizes this in the
-paths section, but it can also be used in the variables section, if that
+**[paths]** section, however it can also be used in the **[variables]** section.
-makes sense for the use case.

-Returning to the example config file, the path binary would be inferred in the
+Returning to the example config file, the path executabl would be inferred in the
 following steps:

 1. extract PREFIX & FILE_EXT from the environment, if they don't exist use